crickets-and-comb/stormwater_monitoring_datasheet_extraction/README.md

+# UNDER CONSTRUCTION

+This package is still being developed and only just entering alpha stage of development.

+TODO: Create GitHub issues from all to-dos, and tag the to-dos to those tickets.
+Add policy to CONTRIBUTING doc that no TODOs may be merged to main without being tagged to an open issue.
+Make a ticket to build a workflow that checks for that condition on PR.

 # Stormwater Monitoring datasheet extraction tool

 This package extracts stormwater monitoring field observations from datasheet PDFs.
 See the docs: https://crickets-and-comb.github.io/stormwater_monitoring_datasheet_extraction/.